Chi-teck/trafaret/README.md

 $violations = $validator->validate($input, $trafaret);
 ```
+Trafaret placeholders are validated using [Symfony Expression Language](https://symfony.com/doc/current/components/expression_language.html).

-For PHPUnit based you can make use TrafaretTrait to set up validator as shown below.
+For tests based on PHPUnit you can make use of TrafaretTrait to set up validator as shown below.
 ```php
 final class HomePageTest extends SiteTestCase
 {